Bell Instability and Cosmic-Ray Acceleration in Active Galactic Nuclei Ultrafast Outflow Shocks

 \subsubsection{Case without NRH instability}

-We first examine the simulation results without the NRH term and compare them with the analytical predictions of DSA.
+We first examine the simulation results without the NRH term and compare them with the \nishiura{test-particle} predictions of DSA.
 Fig.~\ref{fig:CR_spectrum_fiducial} shows the CR energy spectra for $B_0=10^{-5}~\mathrm{G}$, with and without NRH instability.
-In both cases, the isotropic distribution function follows the analytical DSA prediction $p^{-4}$ with good agreement.
+In both cases, the isotropic distribution function follows the \nishiura{test-particle DSA} prediction $p^{-4}$ with good agreement.

 The maximum CR energies without the NRH term are consistent with Eq. \eqref{eq:order_estimation_maximum_energy_CR_Bell}.
 As shown in Tab.~\ref{tab:Maximum_Energy_Fiducial}, the simulation results match the order-of-magnitude estimate of Eq.~\eqref{eq:order_estimation_maximum_energy_CR_Bell} within a factor of two.
 In addition, Tab.~\ref{tab:Emax_compare_eta1e-4} shows that reducing the initial fluctuation amplitude $\xi_{B,\mathrm{ini}}$ by an order of magnitude lowers the maximum energy by a similar factor, consistent with Eq.~\eqref{eq:order_estimation_maximum_energy_CR_Bell}.